 The bill takes effect 90 days following adjournment of the General Assembly sine die, assuming no referendum petition is filed.
+It applies to acts committed on or after that date.

 State Appropriations

 For FY 2022-23, the bill requires the following appropriations: